-- 1. The challenge or need faced by the community and how the goal/vision for the proposal will meet that need. - 2.
-The communities to be served, including the geographic location, the populations in the service area, and any available, relevant victimization rates. - 3.
-The current legal services available to victims of domestic violence, dating violence, sexual assault, and/or stalking in the jurisdiction, and the gaps in those services in the proposed service area.
+- limited English proficiency, older adults, and LGBTQ+ communities. - 2.
+Describe the geographic location of the service area. - 3.
+Describe the challenge or need faced by the community. - 4.
+Describe the current legal services available to victims of domestic violence, dating violence, sexual assault, or stalking in the jurisdiction, and the gaps in those services in the proposed service area.